Quantifying Credit Portfolio sensitivity to asset correlations with interpretable generative neural networks: Sensitivity to the Asset Correlation matrix

 We trained the VAE for 80 epochs using a learning rate of 0.0001 with an Adam optimizer.
 The structure of the VAE is shown in Fig. \ref{vae_diagram}.
 We randomly split the dataset described in section \ref{data} in a training sample, used to train the network, and a validation set used to evaluate the performance.
 We used $30\%$ of the dataset as validation set.

 Variational Autoencoders were employed in previous works for financial applications.
 In particular Brugier and Turinici \cite{vae_bootstrap} proposed a VAE to compute an estimator of the Value at Risk for a financial asset.
 Bergeron et al. \cite{vae_volatility} used VAE to estimate missing points on partially observed volatility surfaces.
+Sokol \cite{sokol2022autoencoder} applied VAE for interest rates curves simulation.